CISecurity/ControlsAssessmentSpecification/control-11/control-11.4.rst

 Operations
 ----------
 #.
 For each network device in Input 1, compare the network device's version to the allowable versions from Input 2.
-Generate a list of those network devices that match an allowable version (M1) and a list of those network devices that do not match an allowable version (M2).
+#.
+Generate a list of those network devices that match an allowable version (M1)
+#.
+Generate a list of those network devices that do not match an allowable version (M2).

 Measures
 --------